BelfrySCAD/BOSL2/WRITING_DOCS.md

 - `2D`: Orient camera in a top-down view for showing 2D objects.
 - `3D`: Orient camera in an oblique view for showing 3D objects.
 Used to force an Example sub-block to generate an image in Function and Constant blocks.
-- `NORENDER`: Don't generate an image for this example.
+- `NORENDER`: Don't generate an image for this example, but show the example text.
+- `Hide`: Don't show example text or image.
+This can be used to generate images to be manually displayed in markdown text blocks.
 - `Small`: Make the image small sized.
 (The default)
 - `Med`: Make the image medium sized.
 - `Big`: Make the image big sized.